 What we measure we manage!

-If you run the same easy three miles every single day, your body has no reason to push itself more to improve speed and endurance because it already knows how to handle what you’re doing.
+If you run the same easy three miles every single day, your body has no reason to adapt, to improve speed and endurance because it already knows how to handle what you’re doing.

 Multiple studies have shown that the key to getting better at running is to run more over a given period of time, by incorporating progressive overload.
 This means that to improve any athletic quality, you need to expose your body to increasing levels of exertion to force it to adapt and become better.

 But there is a risk to this – you don’t want to increase your mileage, speed, and exertion so quickly that it leads to injury.
 This is why we often talk about how quickly to increase running mileage as the 10% rule.

 This is where tracking becomes incredibly important.

 Even for the most casual runner, tracking mileage is a fundamental component of training.

 Other reasons why you should start tracking your runs are: